itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 > Dependencies are packages we use in our projects.
 (TypeScript, Bootstrap)

 ### Installing TypeScript

+**TypeScript**: This is superset of JavaScript that you will be able to declare the type of variables.
+Similar to Java, Kotlin and Swift.

 `--save-dev`: Installs the package as a devDependency.
 ```sh
 npm install --save-dev typescript
 ```
-This will add typescript to the devDependencies section of the `package.json` file
+This will add typescript under the devDependencies section of the `package.json` file

 >[!NOTE]
 > There are two types of dependencies.
 (Normal and Dev)